 Goal setting is a crucial skill that helps us determine if our deliberate practice is having an impact.
-Let me explain, in Taekwondo, smaller goals are set in place to help the students achieve a larger objective (black belt).
+Let me explain, in Taekwondo, smaller goals (learn round kick or obtain a yellow belt) are set in place to help the students achieve a larger objective (black belt).
 In Taekwondo, we set goals (the series of belts) in order to achieve the highest goal.
-There are even smaller goals such as the belt strips for basics, poomsae, and one-steps.
-However, when setting a goal, the child must establish why he/she set a particular goal or why (this is the passion part of the grit equation) they want to attain the black belt which in turn helps the students face challenges easier, put immense effort, and become more motivated and demonstrate grit.
+There are even smaller goals such as the belt strips for basics, poomsae and application of techniques.
+However, when setting a goal, the student must establish why they set a particular goal or why (this is the passion part of the grit equation) they want to attain the black belt.
+Having this "why" helps students overcome challenges easier, put immense effort, and become more motivated and demonstrate grit.
 Goals come in different sizes as we saw above: Low, mid and high ambitions.

-The high ambitions can be considered like the end goal, while the mid goal are the steps to get to the end goal.
+- 1. The high ambitions can be considered like the end goal. - 2.
+Mid goal are the steps to get to the end goal. - 3.
 The low goals are all the daily activities such as sufficient rest, daily stretching, practicing poomsae 5 times a week, etc that will help us accomplish the mid goals.
-Interestingly, working towards goals isn't easy but it teaches people how to be "gritty."